cvetomir-todorov/CecoChat/README.md

 [Chat engine](docs/intro-capabilities.md) designed for millions of users

 * Messaging in real-time
-  - Send and receive messages, (un)react with emojis
+  - Send and receive messages, react/unreact with emojis
   - Notifications when a message has been processed
   - Multiple clients for the same user
 * Chats